rothrock/bpt/README.md

 * Choose public-facing and private methods
 * Use recursion (it's a tree, after all)
 * Get something working.
-** It doesn't have to be pretty to start with.
+  * Doesn't have to be pretty to start with.
-** It is just code.
+  * It is just code.
 You can change it.

 # To Do List
 1. Get Find working (done)